A Computational Approach to Identification of Treatment Effects for Policy Evaluation: Further Discussions

-Our goal is to rescale the coefficient matrix $B$ to a new matrix $\tilde{B}$ such that its entries have orders of magnitude that are balanced.
+The proof of this lemma appears below.
+Our goal is to rescale the coefficient matrix $B$ into a new matrix $\tilde{B}$ such that its entries have balanced orders of magnitude.
 The most intuitive choice of $\tilde{B}$ is the fully reduced form of $B$.
 Note $B$ usually has more rows than columns (otherwise, we achieve point identification), therefore, the fully reduced form of $B$ would take the form of

 where $I$ is the identity matrix of rank $m$, and $\boldsymbol{0}$ is a zero matrix with dimension $m\times(n-m)$.
 The next step is to find a transformation matrix $X$ such that $BX=\tilde{B}$, so that we can rewrite the optimization problem as